mrsandipandas/Udacity_Vehicle-Detection-P5/README.md

 ### Preprocessing
-For a more robust detector, I downloaded the [Udacity labelled dataset](http://bit.ly/udacity-annotations-autti) (annotated by Autti) and pre-prossed the data to have a robust dataset for the vehicle and non-vehicle classes.
+For a more robust detector, I downloaded the [Udacity labelled dataset](http://bit.ly/udacity-annotations-autti) (annotated by Autti) and pre-prossed the data to have a robust dataset for the vehicle and non-vehicle classes and converted them to png format.
 I also down-scaled the images in accordance with the other training dataset provided in the exercise.

 ```
 def loaddata (csvfile):